 On Sept.
 20, 2012, the Company issued 1,934,000 options as a part of the Group's options program.
 With regard to participants - not being Managing Directors or Supervisory Directors of Funcom N.V. - one-third of the total number of options granted to each participant vest one year (12 months) from the date when the grant of the options is made.
 The remaining two-thirds of the options vest on a pro-rata monthly basis - 1/24 of the 2/3 for each month that expires - over the course of the next two years (24 months) that commences immediately upon the expiry of the first year (12 months) following the date when the grant of the options is made.
-The exercise price is the volume weighted average trade price on Oslo stock exchange 5 trading days prior and 5 trading days following the grant.
+The remaining two-thirds of the next two years (24 months) that commences immediately upon the expiry of the first year (12 months) following the date when the grant of the options is made.
+The remaining days prior and 5 trading days following the grant.